henriiik/notedown/README.md

 ## Functional Specification

 ### Vision
 A note-taking-site where a user create notes and keep them for themselves, share them with other users or release them publicly.

 ### Core Features

 - Create account with oauth from google.
 - Create, edit and destroy notes.
 - Share notes with other users or publicly.
-- Live markdown preview (when editing)!
+- Live markdown preview when editing!

 ## Technical Specification